Semeonart/GenusTwoDAHA-Basis/README.md

    6-12 hours on average 2023 computer.

 2. Quot1_h1_T2.singular
    Generators of the first quotient ideal used for calculation of a saturated ideal in RadicalT2-v4.singular.
    Can be recalculated in just a few hours if Radical_T2_Rad1.ssi is already computed.

-3. Quot1_h2_T2.singular
+4. Quot1_h2_T2.singular
    Generators of the second quotient ideal used for calculation of a saturated ideal in RadicalT2-v4.singular.
    Also can be recalculated in just a few hours if Radical_T2_Rad1.ssi is already computed.

+6. NCGroebner/XX.m
+   Expression for the q-Groebner element with number 1<=XX<=61.
+This cache is needed to bring expressions to canonical form in the main algebra.
+   If cached files are not found by the program, parts of it will be automatically recomputed only as neccessary, i.e. when simplification of your expression actually utilizes the given q-Groebner element.
+The full collection of q-Groebner elements can be recomputed in a few hours.

+8. NCGroebner/Coeff-Ideal19-XX.m
+   Decomposition of q-Groebner elements as linear combintaion of relators \rho and \eta with two-sided coefficients regular at Q=1.
+   Essentially formulas for the proof of Proposition 48 of Appendix C.
+   This cache on its own can be recomputed in a few hours provided that computationally-heavy auxiliarry cache "Ideal19/regular-basis-XX.m" is already computed.

+10. Ideal19/regular-basis-XX.m
+    Auxilliary cache, primarily used as an intermediate step for computation of "NCGroebner/Coeff-Ideal19-XX.m".
-4. Ideal19/regular-basis-XX.m Decomposition of normally ordered monomials up to degree XX using the \rho generators with coefficients regular at Q=1.
+    It contains small spanning set of linear combinations of relators up to the total degree XX using the \rho and \eta generators with coefficients regular at Q=1.
     For 1<=XX<=9 this can be recomputed in secods; for XX=10 in a few minutes; for XX=11 in a few hours; for XX=12 in a couple of days.
     Without parallelization XX=13 computes in a couple of weeks.
-This cache is needed if you want to compute decomposition of q-Groebner elements via original relators with regular coefficients.
-See Ideal-MCG-Action.nb.
+This cache is needed if you want to compute decomposition of q-Groebner elements via original relators with regular coefficients, see Ideal-MCG-Action.nb.

-5. NCGroebner/XX.m q-Groebner basis elements obtained through deformation of commutative Groebner basis.
-It will take just a few hours to compute all of them.